LibreCAD/docs/guides/annotate.rst

 Dimensioning
 ------------

-Dimensioning an object on a drawing provides the information necessary to be able to interpret the drawn object and ultimate produce the object, whether it be a building or a widget.
 Dimensions are used to define length, width, height of a line entity, or the diameter of circle entity or radius of arc entity.
 A drawing's dimensions must be:

    - Accurate
    - Legible